 Email submissions of not more than six poems or one short story in any three-month period should be sent to

 .
-Please title your email ‘Submissions’, include the word 'Fiction' or 'Poetry' plus your name and attach your work as separate word documents named after your piece.
+Please title your email ‘Submissions’, include the word 'Fiction' or 'Poetry' plus your name and attach your work as a separate word document containing the whole submission of poems or story; please ensure that each page is numbered and marked with your name and email address.
 We ask that you also include a covering letter.
 Failure to follow these guidelines may result in our failure to notify you about the result of your submission.
+Please inform us if you have a submitted poem that is accepted elsewhere in the case of parallel submissions.

-Short stories must be typed, single-sided and double-spaced, in the region of 2,500 to 3,000 words, although we do on occasion publish shorter stories and microfiction.
+Short stories must be typed, single-sided and double-spaced, in the region of 2,500 to 3,000 words, although we do on occasion publish shorter stories, micro fiction and audio stories of any length.

 Poetry submissions should consist of not more than six previously unpublished poems.
 Poems must be typed and single-sided.